beyondwords-io/legacy-ios-player-sdk/README.md

 OR [optional]: using the built-in Speechkit UI:

-First place a PlayerView (UIView sublass) into your view heirachy (eg. via interface builder).
+First place a PlayerView (UIView sublass) into your view heirachy (if you are doing this via interface builder, make sure to set Custom Class to `PlayerView` with Module `SpeechKit`).
 Then:
 ``` Swift

     @IBOutlet weak var playerView: PlayerView!